shakib2123/event-management-web/README.md

-# My Awesome Website
+# Website Name

-Welcome to My Awesome Website!.
+Welcome to the official website of [TECH WISE].

+## Live Site

+You can also access the live site [here](https://event-management-12427.web.app/).

 ## Features